Overview

-The DS-I Africa State of Data Science Series is a collection of online, interactive panel discussions that will take place on a weekly basis in September and October 2020.
-These sessions will feature presentations by experts in their field, a moderated discussion, and opportunities for Q&A. Registration is free and open to the public.
-Video recordings of each session will posted on this website as they become available.
+The DS-I Africa State of Data Science Series is a collection of online, interactive panel discussions that took place on a weekly basis in September and October 2020.
+These sessions featured presentations by experts in their field, a moderated discussion, and opportunities for Q&A. Video recordings of each session are available below.

-Click on the links below for information on each session.
+Click on the links below for information on each session and to watch the recording.

 Biomedical Imaging: Acquisition and Analysis